Breads, pastas and pastries. Who doesn’t love them?—I sure do!

 Who is Dr. David Perlmutter?

 Dr. Perlmutter is a board-certified neurologist who’s been studying brain diseases and treating people with them for over 40 years.
-In 2015 his father, who had been a high performing neurosurgeon, passed away after a long period with Alzheimer’s.
-This is a major reason why he’s so passionate about spreading teachings to help others improve their own brain health.
+He’s also written 4 NYT bestselling books, been published in peer-reviewd scientific journals, and is on the Board of Directors at the American College of Nutrition.
+In 2015 his father, who had been a high performing neurosurgeon, passed away after a long period with Alzheimer’s, which made him passionate about brain health.

-1. Avoid Grains: For most of human evolution we ate almost no grains
+1. Avoid Grains: For most of human evolution, people ate almost no grains

 Today the average American eats 197 pounds of wheat and other grains every year.